-If you feel constant emotional discomfort, the symptoms become more pronounced, somatic (bodily) reactions have appeared – consult a psychotherapist.
+If you feel constant emotional discomfort, the symptoms become more pronounced, and somatic (bodily) reactions have appeared – consult a psychotherapist.
 The doctor will help deal with the problem, identify unconscious stress factors, and prescribe the necessary drugs.
 Timely treatment will help avoid serious health consequences.
-The same — with addictions.
-Do not wait that i’ll pass — look for female rehab centers or rehabs for pregnant women.
+The same — for addictions.
+Do not wait until I’ll pass — look for female rehab centers or rehabs for pregnant women.

 Control over stress